StarPhoenix21/Python-Mini-Projects/Number Guessing Game/README.md

 <br>
 This is my GitHub Profile( https://github.com/Hami-d-Raza )
 <br>
-I am a new user on GitHub and I don't know how to make branches and add them.
+I am a new user on GitHub.
 Please approve this.
 I spent a whole day making this.

 ## Code
 Here's the code for the Number Guessing Game: